Farewell Messages for a Colleague That's Leaving the Company

 - Under your guidance, I learned more than I could have ever expected!
 Thanks to you, I've gotten this amazing new opportunity.
 Thank you for setting me up for success.
 Best of luck in the next stage of your career.

 - [Insert boss's name], thank you for your kindness, patience, and advice.
 I've grown so much since I started working here.
-Good luck at your new job!
+Good luck with your new job!

 - You can definitely look forward to new opportunities on the path ahead.
 Farewell, boss!